SMU vs. UCF NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- SMU has combined with its opponents to score more than 60.5 points in four of eight games this season.
+- SMU and its opponents have combined to score more than 61 points in four of eight games this season.

+- Mustangs games this season feature an average total of 66.6 points, a number 5.6 points higher than Saturday's over/under.

-- The 61.3 PPG average total in Knights games this season is 0.8 points more than this game's over/under.
+- The 61-point total for this game is 0.3 points below the 61.3 points per game average total in Knights games this season.

 SMU Stats and Trends

-- SMU has four wins against the spread in nine games this year.
+- In SMU's nine games this season, it has four wins against the spread.

-- The Mustangs are 3-2 ATS when favored by 7 points or more this season.

-- SMU's games this year have hit the over on four of eight set point totals (50%).
+- SMU has eclipsed the over/under in 50% of its opportunities this year (four times over eight games with a set point total).

-- SMU is 4-4 against the spread and 7-2 overall in games when it scores more than 24.1 points.
+- When SMU records more than 24.1 points, it is 4-4 against the spread and 7-2 overall.

 - The Mustangs average 484.0 yards per game, 131.4 more yards than the 352.6 the Knights allow per contest.

-- In games that SMU amasses more than 352.6 yards, the team is 4-3 against the spread and 7-1 overall.
+- SMU is 4-3 against the spread and 7-1 overall when the team picks up over 352.6 yards.

 - The Mustangs have turned the ball over 14 times this season, two fewer than the Knights have forced (16).